microsoft/vscode-jupyter/.github/endgame_plan.md

   * If released version is `YYYY.MM.100`, then hot fix will be `YYYY.MM.110`
   * If released version is `YYYY.MM.110`, then hot fix will be `YYYY.MM.120`
 - [ ] Verify all candidate issues
 - [ ] Sanity test release candidate VSIX against VS Code RC
+  Tip: You can use the dev containers in the this repo for testing against linux (just open the repo and use thd command `Dev Containers: Reopen in Container`)
   - [ ] Windows
     - [ ] win32-x64
     - [ ] win32-ia32